-It’s all the buzz right now — vegetable gardening.
+It’s all the buzz right now — vegetable growing.
 Nearly all of my garden coaching clients are asking about them.
 And why not?
 This is the season when starts and seeds are appearing in nursery centers.
 It’s that time of year when gardeners are checking weather forecasts daily.
 The days are shorter and the warmth of summer is rapidly seeping away.
 Friends living in places like Colorado are already posting Facebook updates about picking up newspapers in the snow.
 Here in Seattle, the weather reporters warned that tonight we may have a mild freeze.
 This news means we will be switching out all remaining floating row cover in the garden for the more protective and heat building and heat retaining plastic hoop house covers.

 If you’re growing edibles in your winter garden and need help retaining heat, read on for ways to extend your growing season.
 And, don’t delay.
 If cold temps are trickling (or racing) into your garden, one freeze can do in your crops.
 Protect them early and eat well all winter.

 Gardening magazines are featuring edible gardening.
 Heck, even the Obamas are jumping on the bandwagon this year.
 Edible gardening is nothing new to me.
 I grew up pulling weeds around squash, hoeing acres of rows for greenbeans, and putting up freezers full of all sorts of vegetables on our farm year-after-year.
 I come from a family of farm folk, and though I’ve chosen a suburban home life, I continue to raise food year-round in Seattle.